microsoft/playwright/docs/src/locators.md

 <button>Submit</button>
 ```

-You can locate each element by it's implicit role:
+You can locate each element by its implicit role:

 ```js
 await expect(page.getByRole('heading', { name: 'Sign up' })).toBeVisible();